Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 17 September 2025 03.28.02 UTC
+- WIB: Rabu, 17 September 2025 04.23.13 UTC
-- WITA: Rabu, 17 September 2025 04.28.02 UTC
+- WITA: Rabu, 17 September 2025 05.23.13 UTC
-- WIT: Rabu, 17 September 2025 05.28.02 UTC
+- WIT: Rabu, 17 September 2025 06.23.13 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: attitude
+Kategori: nature